-The National Road Traffic Act 93 of 1996 definition of a public road: "any road, street or thoroughfare or any other place (whether a thoroughfare or not) which is commonly used by the public or any section thereof or to which the public or any section thereof has the right of access, and includes (a) the verge of any such road, street or thoroughfare; (b) any bridge or drift traversed by any such road, street or thoroughfare; and (c) any other work or object forming part of or connected with or belonging to such road, street or thoroughfare".
+&lt;sup>1 The National Road Traffic Act 93 of 1996 definition of a public road: "any road, street or thoroughfare or any other place (whether a thoroughfare or not) which is commonly used by the public or any section thereof or to which the public or any section thereof has the right of access, and includes (a) the verge of any such road, street or thoroughfare; (b) any bridge or drift traversed by any such road, street or thoroughfare".
 Reg 322 of the Act refers to Trading on public roads "Except (a) on or in premises or demarcated for that purpose...(b) in such circumstances and in accordance with such requirements as may be prescribed, or determined by by-law.
-No person may sell, display, offer for sale or deliver pursuant to a sale, any goods (i) on or alongside a public road inside an urban area, with 180m or a railway level crossing or any road traffic sign denoting a blind corner or rise thereon or with 5 meters from any intersection thereon; or (ii) on or alongside any public road outside an urban area: Provided that where a provincial administration is responsible for the maintenance of a public road inside an urban area, the competent authority shall not zone or demarcate premises in such urban area situated alongside such a road, without the prior approval of the MEC concerned.
+No person may sell, display, offer for sale or deliver pursuant to a sale, any goods (i) on or alongside a public road inside an urban area, with 180m or a railway level crossing or any road traffic sign denoting a blind corner or rise thereon or with 5 meters from any intersection thereon; or (ii) on or alongside any public road outside an urban area.
+Provided that where a provincial administration is responsible for the maintenance of a public road inside an urban area, without the prior approval of the MEC concerned.
 The charge sheet for trading on a public road is R 60.00 (Sixty Rand)".